ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 systemctl --user start simple_api.service
 ```

 These three commands tell systemd to look for new unit files, add them to the list of things to start on boot, and then start the service.
 To verify our service is indeed running, we will use another piece of software included with systemd, called `journald`.
 In order to read the logs stored in `journald`, we use the command `journalctl`.
-You may notice a patter emerging here!
+You may notice a pattern emerging here!
 ```bash
 journalctl --user-unit simple_api.service
 ```